Identification of Long-Term Treatment Effects via Temporal Links, Observational, and Experimental Data: Identification Framework

-This section represents $\mathcal{H}(m,\gamma)$ in terms of moment restrictions.
-This set is conducive to tractable implementation of $\mathcal{H}(\tau)$.
-To present the result, I introduce the necessary basic definitions from random set theory specialized to finite-dimensional Euclidean spaces.
-Appendix \ref{sect:random_sets} contains a more complete but brief overview of the results used in the proofs.
-I henceforth maintain that all random elements are defined on a common non-atomic probability space $(\Omega, \mathcal{F},P)$.\footnote{That is, for any $A\in\mathcal{F}$ with positive measure there exists a measurable $B\subset A$ such that $0<P(B)<P(A)$.}
+Random set theory provides a convenient way to deliver a \textit{sharp} characterization of $(m,\gamma)$ based on this intuition.
+It first allows one to characterize $\mathcal{Q}$ and, consequently, $\mathcal{H}(m,\gamma)$.
+It then yields an \textit{equivalent} representation of \eqref{eq:id_set_intuitive} via moment inequalities that exhaust \textit{all} information contained in the data and the maintained assumptions.
+To formalize the argument, I introduce the necessary basic definitions specialized to finite-dimensional Euclidean spaces.
+I henceforth maintain that all random elements are defined on a non-atomic probability space $(\Omega, \mathcal{F},P)$.\footnote{That is, for any $A\in\mathcal{F}$ with positive measure there exists a measurable $B\subset A$ such that $0<P(B)<P(A)$.}